sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ### Python Code to Create and Plot

-The following codes creates a confusion matrix given a list of model predictions and a list of the actuals.
+The following codes creates a confusion matrix given a list of model predictions and actuals (ground truths labels).

-The two code snippets below are slightly modified excerpts from the class `ConfusionMatrixGenerator` from this blog's github repository, [found here]({{ site.baseurl }}{% link /src/confusion_matrices/confusion_matrix_generator.py %}).
+The two code snippets below are slightly modified excerpts from the class `ConfusionMatrixGenerator` from this blog's github repository [found here]({{ site.baseurl }}{% link /src/confusion_matrices/confusion_matrix_generator.py %}).

+#### Example Code for Creating a Confusion Matrix
 {% highlight python %}
 from collections import Counter